Reymer249/CompVision_ass3/README.md

 # Overview

-For the overview of the project see `ass3_report.pdf`
+For the overview of the project see `report.pdf`

 # Repository Structure